A cafe with outdoor seating in Kawagoe.

 Address: 2 Chome-18-９ Nodamachi, Kawagoe-shi, Saitama-ken 350-1115

 The cafe is located close to Chisaina Tabi Kawagoe hot spring and Kawagoe Water Park.
+Furthermore, it is also near Saimjyouji and Kawagoe’s Ancient Lotus Temple.
 The nearest train stations are Kawagoeshi and Kawagoe both on the Tobu Tojo Line and the latter is also on a JR line.
 Both are about a 17 minute walk from the west exits: the opposite station exits to the tourist area.

 By car: it is on route 160 relatively close to the Kawagoe Interchange of the Kan-etsu expressway.
 Parking available for about 6 cars.